1. Playing Field

 10.5 A legal touch can only occur between the shoulders and knees.

 Please note for this rule to apply players must be in possession of the ball.
 If a player is not in possession of the ball, a free kick for ‘prior opportunity’ or ‘holding the ball’ will not be awarded.

-A. Any player catching a ball directly from the kick of another player, no matter how small the distance, shall be awarded a mark.
+11.1 Any player catching a ball directly from the kick of another player, provided the ball has travelled at least 10 metres, shall be awarded a mark.

-B. If a player is about to mark the ball from a kick, a defending player is not permitted to come from behind and spoil the mark.
+11.2 If a player is clearly about to mark the ball from a kick, a defending player is not permitted to come from behind and spoil the mark.
 The defending player must back off and allow their opponent to complete the mark.
 This is known as the safe zone.

-B. If a player makes contact with the ball with their foot during the course of play, and it is deemed accidental, the umpire shall call ‘play on’ and play shall continue.
+13.2 If a player makes contact with the ball with his foot during the course of play, and it is deemed accidental, the umpire shall call ‘play on’ and play shall continue.

 13.3 For safety reasons, players are also not permitted to kick the ball in the air i.e. whilst the ball is not in possession by either team.